-The best way to manage and secure your password list is to use a password manager, and the best password manager we've tested is 1Password (click to try 1Password for free).
+A good way to manage and secure your password list is to use a password manager.
 Data hacks and breaches are all too common for businesses in 2021, made infinitely worse by the pandemic-drive shift to hybrid work.
 Subsequently, relying on your employees to memorize a list of passwords is risky and outdated.

 The good news is, the best password managers make logging into your online accounts feel effortless.
 They safely store your passwords, then automatically fill them in for you whenever you log into a site or service.
 Most can automatically generate secure, complex passwords for you, too.

 You don’t need to spend big for a password manager, either.
 For around $20-$30 per year, you can get all the service you’ll need across multiple devices, which is a steal for businesses looking to prevent cyber attacks like security breaches and ransomware scams.
 Still, not all password managers are created equal – so which do we recommend for keeping you safe online?